Parametric Bootstrap for Fixed Edge-Probability Network Models: Introduction

 \section{Introduction}

 Random network models (also known as random graph models) have received continuous attention because of their wide-ranging applications, including social networks (friendship between Facebook users, LinkedIn following, etc.), biological networks (gene network, gene-protein network), information networks (email network, World Wide Web) and many others.
 In these application areas, it is often of interest to summarize a network using network statistics \cite{newman2018networks}.
-Examples include the clustering coefficients \cite{wasserman1994social}, subgraph/motif counts \cite{milo2002network, alon2007network}, and centrality measures of nodes \cite{borgatti2005centrality, bonacich1987power}.
-In particular, they characterize either the global property of the entire network or the local property of a single node.
-For example, the local clustering coefficient of a node measures the probability that two neighbors of this node are connected, while the (global) transitivity indicates the clustering effect in the whole network.
+Examples include clustering coefficients \cite{wasserman1994social}, subgraph/motif counts \cite{milo2002network, alon2007network}, and node centrality measures \cite{borgatti2005centrality, bonacich1987power}.
+In particular, these statistics characterize either global properties of the entire network or local properties of individual nodes.
+For example, the local clustering coefficient of a node measures the probability that two neighbors of the node are connected, while global transitivity gives an indication of the clustering effect in the whole network.

 However, comparatively little attention has been paid to assessing the variability of these statistics, with a few exceptions that we will discuss shortly.
-Quantifying the uncertainty of these statistics is of utmost importance.
-Consider the problem of comparing two networks, which is a key question in many biological applications and social network analysis.
-A natural direction would be to compare the summary statistics of the two networks and ask if they are \textit{significantly} different.
-However, it is impossible to make an inference like this without knowledge of the underlying variability of the data-generating process.
+Quantifying their uncertainty is of utmost importance.
+Consider the problem of comparing two networks, which is a key question in many biological applications and in social network analysis.
+A natural approach is to compare the summary statistics of the two networks and ask whether they are significantly different.
+However, such inference is impossible without knowledge of the underlying variability of the data-generating process.